Abstract

 4.1.
 Vibration test

 The vibration test is mainly carried out to obtain the vibration signal of turbine bearing.
 The installation site of these sensors is shown in Fig. 6.
 Three sensors are arranged at measuring point of turbine bearing.
-A key phase sensor is arranged in the direction of X to determine the phase angle of vibration.
-Two displacement sensors are respectively arranged in the direction of X and Y to determine vibration displacement.
+A key phase sensor is arranged in the direction of to determine the phase angle of vibration.
+Two displacement sensors are respectively arranged in the direction of and to determine vibration displacement.
 In Fig. 6, the upper left is the key phase sensor, and the lower left is one of the displacement sensor.
 The key phase sensor model is Rockwell Entek 2114 with a measuring range of 4 mm and the probe length of 40 mm; the displacement sensor model is Rockwell Entek 2108 with a measuring range of 2 mm and the probe length of 70 mm.

 Fig. 6Installation site of sensors